clcoffey/innershift.github.io/content/english/blog/25-10-21-Persona.md

 title: "The Lie of the Persona: Why Your “Success Mask” Is Causing Your Burnout"
 date: 2025-10-21T10:30:00+06:00
 # post image
-#image: "images/blog/success-mask.jpg"
+image: "images/blog/success-mask.jpg"
 # author
 author: "Cristina Coffey"
 # post type (regular/featured)
 type: "regular"
 # meta description
-description: "Wearing the mask of success can quietly exhaust your soul.
-Learn why your persona may be causing burnout and how to reconnect with your authentic self."
+description: "Wearing the success mask can quietly exhaust your energy.
+Learn how herd morality shapes the persona, why it leads to burnout, and simple practices to reclaim authentic energy."
 tags:
   - burnout
   - persona